jupyterlab/jupyter-collaboration/docs/source/about-rtc/user-stories.md

 # User Stories

-_During our first meeting we have collected a few different user stories.
+_During our [first community meeting](https://github.com/jupyterlab/rtc/issues/3#issuecomment-637010910) we have collected a few different user stories.
 We are looking to more elaborated and structured stories that should be considered._

 We list here source for inspiration and discussion: